World's most comprehensive free non-profit English language and culture course

 ZAK WASHINGTON: No, Sophie.
 That’s the last orders bell.
 It’s not a fire.
 But it’s definitely an emergency.
 So quick, let’s get some drinks before the pub closes.

-Stresses and strains (nouns) troubles, difficulties, problems, anxieties, etc.
+Stresses and strains (nouns) (SP: tensiones IT: tensioni) troubles, difficulties, problems, anxieties, etc.

 Lager (noun) the most typical type of beer in Britain and Europe.
 Golden in colour.
 Recommended.